 Most plants need to dry out a bit between watering.
 Don’t be like the attentive waiter who tops off your glass every time you take a sip.
-Instead, water deeply, less frequently, but don’t wait until the leaves turn brown.
+Instead, water deeply, less frequently.
 How much and how often you should water will depend of the type of plant, the size of the pot and where it is located.
 Good drainage will help your plant go with the flow and prevent soggy, rotting roots.
 Drill extra holes in plastic pots and add gravel to the bottom of clay or ceramic pots.

 Too much light VS not enough